Bryan Kohberger claims DNA from three other men found at scene of Idaho murders

 The filing came in response to the state’s motion for a protective order around the methods it used to match his DNA to the crime scene.

-The defence is arguing that the prosecution should hand over all this information to Mr Kohberger.
+The defence is arguing that the prosecution should hand over all this information to Mr Kohberger and that he has a right to know what led investigators to suspect him in the first place.

 “Perhaps unsurprisingly, Mr. Kohberger does not accept that his defense does not need this information,” his attorneys argue.